Open Bible Data Home About News OET Key

 to/for=what sit between the,sheepfolds to,hear piping flocks

 The song is speaking to someone who is not present.
 It is doing this to express a strong feeling about that person to the people who are present.
 If a speaker of your language would not address someone who was not present, you could translate this as if the song were directly addressing those who are present.
-Alternate translation: “Reuben should not have stayed among the sheepfolds, as if it was more important to listen to the piping for the flocks”
+Alternate translation: “Reuben should not have stayed among the sheepfolds, as if it were more important to listen to the piping for the flocks”

 Note 3 topic: figures-of-speech / yousingular